richardvanorton/scammerlocker/README.md

-This is an opensource tool to (legally) take down scam domains created by Van Orton Recovery (https://vanortonrecovery.com) for public benefit.
-Please DO NOT USE this tool if you intend to use our asset recovery services.
+This is an opensource tool to (legally) take down scam domains created by Van Orton Recovery (https://vanortonrecovery.com) for public benefit. **Please DO NOT USE this tool if you intend to use our asset recovery services**.
 It automates the boring abuse report process.
 Licensed under GNU GPLv3.

 Created by
 [@richardvanorton](https://www.github.com/richardvanorton) and